gitlalihi/Patterns/README.md

 #### Patterns
-Creating Patterns in python
-Understanding concepts of patterns in python using loops
+Creating Patterns in python and understanding concepts of patterns in python using loops